CoDeReD72/Tree-Problems/README.md

 The recursive approach is implemented in the `recursive` function.
 It takes a `TreeNode` object as a parameter and recursively calculates the sum of all node IDs in the tree.
 If a node has no children, it returns the ID of the node.
 Otherwise, it calculates the sum of the current node's ID and the recursive calls to `recursive` for each child node.
 The `map` function is used to apply the `recursive` function to each child node, and then the `reduce` function is used to sum up the results.

-## Hashmap Approach for Optimszation
+## Hashmap Approach for Optimisation

 In some cases, the recursive approach might result in redundant calculations.
 To optimise the solution, a hashmap can be used to store the sum of node IDs for each subtree.
 This avoids recalculating the sum for the same subtree multiple times.